-About one year ago, I moved to Charlottesville as Executive Chef to open a restaurant for a new club concept downtown.
+About three years ago, I moved to Charlottesville as Executive Chef to open a restaurant for a new club concept downtown.
 I quickly realized, the workforce lacked the culinary skills needed to work in an upscale restaurant.
 At that moment, I made a decision that would change my career trajectory from passionate professional to driving with purpose.

 Every Sunday, I would post my ad online and by the end of the month, I would have anywhere between 30-40 applicants.
 Out of those that applied, only 2, maybe 3 had the skill set needed to fill the positions.
 I started out by asking questions; Are there any programs out there to help people gain technical skills in culinary arts?
 Is there a way for me to be a part of the solution?